aaronspring/test_website/index.md

 - [renkulab.io](https://renkulab.io) provides free but limited compute resources.
 You may use upto 2 CPUs, 8 GB memory and 10 GB disk space.
 - As renku projects are `git` repositories under the hood, you can `renku clone` or `git clone` your project onto your own laptop or supercomputer account for the heavy lifting.
 - ECMWF may provide limited compute nodes on the European Weather Cloud `EWC` (where large parts of the data is stored) upon request.
 This opportunity is specifically targeted for participants from developing or least developed country or small island states and/or without institutional computing resources.
 Please indicate **why** you need compute access and cannot train your model elsewhere in the registration form.
-To be considered for such computational resources at EWC, you need to register by July 1st 2021. *Please note that we cannot make promises about these resources given the unknown demand.*
+To be considered for such computational resources at EWC, you need to register by June 15th 2021. *Please note that we cannot make promises about these resources given the unknown demand.*

-How to train?

 We are looking for your smart solutions here.
-Find a quick start template [here soon](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_forecast.ipynb).
+Find a quick start template [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_forecast_template.ipynb).

 ## Discussion